Resolution of sigma-fields for multiparticle finite-state action evolutions with infinite past: Introduction

 \subsection{Historical remarks}

+The theories of Rees decomposition, convolution idempotents and infinite convolutions for finite semigroups are very old results and have nowadays been generalized to topological semigroups; see the textbook \cite[Chapters 1 and 2]{HM} for the details.
+In particular, Proposition \ref{prop: IC}, which plays a fundamental tool for our results, dates back to Rosenblatt \cite{MR0118773}, Collins \cite{MR137789} and Schwarz \cite{MR169969}.

-Inspired by Tsirelson \cite{MR0375461} of a stochastic differential equation, Yor \cite{MR1147613} has made a thorough study of the action evolution $ X_k = N_k X_{k-1} $ when both $ X $ and $ N $ take values in the torus $ \bT = \{ z \in \bC : |z|=1 \} $ and $ N $ is not necessarily idd, where we understand $ N_k X_{k-1} $ as the usual product between two complex values.
+Inspired by Tsirelson \cite{MR0375461} of a stochastic differential equation, Yor \cite{MR1147613} has made a thorough study of the action evolution $ X_k = N_k X_{k-1} $ when both $ X $ and $ N $ take values in the torus $ \bT = \{ z \in \bC : |z|=1 \} $ and $ N $ is not necessarily iid, where we understand $ N_k X_{k-1} $ as the usual product between two complex values.
 He obtained a general result of the resolution of the observation.
 Hirayama and Yano \cite{MR2653259} generalized Yor's results for the state space being a compact group.
 In these results the third noise is generated by a random variable with uniform law on a subgroup of the state space group.
 See also \cite{MR3374628} for a survey of this topic.

-Yano \cite{MR3023844} studied mono-particle action evolution on a finite set.
-He proved existence of a non-trivial third noise when $ m_\mu \ge 2 $.
-He utilized several notion from the \emph{road coloring theory}; for the details see Trahtman \cite{MR2534238} and the references therein.
+If $ m_\mu = 1 $, then it is obvious that a stationary mono-particle $ \mu $-evolution $ (X,N) $ satisfies $ \cF^X_k \subset \cF^N_k $ a.s. for all $ k $.
+Yano \cite{MR3023844} proved its converse: if a stationary mono-particle $ \mu $-evolution $ (X,N) $ satisfies $ \cF^X_k \subset \cF^N_k $ a.s. for all $ k $, then $ m_\mu = 1 $.
+For the proof, he proved existence of a non-trivial third noise when $ m_\mu \ge 2 $.
+He utilized several notions from the \emph{road coloring theory}; for the details see Trahtman \cite{MR2534238} and the references therein.

-The theories of Rees decomposition, convolution idempotents and infinite convolutions for finite semigroups are very old results and have nowadays been generalized to topological semigroups; see the textbook \cite[Chapters 1 and 2]{HM} for the details.
-In particular, Proposition \ref{prop: IC}, which plays a fundamental tool for our results, dates back to Rosenblatt \cite{MR0118773}, Collins \cite{MR137789} and Schwarz \cite{MR0169969}.